Slip & Fall Accidents Lawyer in Boulder, CO

 • Municipalities

 It may not be enough to show that you were hurt by a hazardous property condition.
 In general, you must also prove that the responsible party knew or should have known about the condition.
-Our attorney will help argue that reasonable steps were not taken to ensure a safe premises.

 In general, these are the things you should do right after a slip and fall injury: